hamidvahed75/hamidvahed75/README.md

+# Hi and welcome to my profile, find out more about me 😀

 ## About me

 <!-- TO DO: add more details about me later -->

-Hi, I'm Hamid😻.
+I'm Hamid😻.
 I am currently a student at Coding Bootcamps Europe.

 <details>
   <summary>My top languages</summary>